Roof Replacement Companies in San Francisco, CA

 Roof Installation Buying Guide for San Francisco, California

 No matter what time of year you’re having a new roof installed, it’s going to be expensive and time consuming.
-On average, a new roof can take 4 – 10 days, depending on the size of the roof and any repairs that are necessary prior to installation.
+On average, a new roof can take 4 – 10 days, depending on the size of the roof and any repairs that are necessary prior to a new roof installation.
 Use a checklist to ensure the project runs as quickly and as smoothly as possible.

 Prior to Roof Installation

 Schedule any exterior repair work, painting, or tree branch trimming prior to the new roof being installed.
 This will prevent any unnecessary traffic on the new roof, and prevent paint from splattering on new roofing material.
-To get an estimate for the cost of a new roof, this online calculator can help.
+To get an estimate for the cost of a new roof, this online roofing cost calculator can help.

 San Francisco Climate for Roofing Needs